GoogleCloudPlatform/cloud-debug-java/README.md

 ### Service Account

-To use the Java debugger agent on machines <i>not</i> hosted by Google Cloud Platform, the agent must use a Google Cloud Platform service-account credentials to authenticate with the Cloud Debugger Service.
+To use the Java debugger agent on machines <i>not</i> hosted by Google Cloud Platform, the agent must use a Google Cloud Platform service account credentials to authenticate with the Cloud Debugger Service.

-Use the Google Cloud Console Service Accounts [page](https://console.cloud.google.com/iam-admin/serviceaccounts/project) to create a credentials file for an existing or new service-account.
-The service-account must have at least the `Stackdriver Debugger Agent` role.
+Use the Google Cloud Console Service Accounts [page](https://console.cloud.google.com/iam-admin/serviceaccounts/project) to create a credentials file for an existing or new service account.
+The service account must have at least the `Stackdriver Debugger Agent` role.
 If you don't have a Google Cloud Platform project, you can create one for free on [Google Cloud Console](https://console.cloud.google.com).

-Once you have the service-account JSON file, deploy it alongside the Java debugger agent.
+Once you have the service account JSON file, deploy it alongside the Java debugger agent.

-Using the service-account option requires the Java debugger agent version that supports it.
+Using the service account option requires the Java debugger agent version that supports it.
 Either download the pre-packaged agent from https://storage.googleapis.com/cloud-debugger/compute-java/debian-wheezy/cdbg_java_agent_service_account.tar.gz or the locally built `cdbg_java_agent_service_account.tar.gz`

-To use the service-account credentials add these system properties:
+To use the service account credentials add this system property:
 <pre>
--Dcom.google.cdbg.auth.serviceaccount.enable=<i>true</i>
 -Dcom.google.cdbg.auth.serviceaccount.jsonfile=<i>/opt/cdbg/gcp-svc.json</i>
 </pre>

-Alternatively, you can set the `GOOGLE_APPLICATION_CREDENTIALS` environment variable to the JSON file path instead of adding the `auth.serviceaccount.jsonfile` system property.
+Alternatively, you can set the `GOOGLE_APPLICATION_CREDENTIALS` environment variable to the JSON file path.

 ### Other JVM Languages